MonaSolutions/MonaServer/doc/serverapp.rst

     print("Server application '"..path.."' stopped") end

+.. _ref-global-configurations:

 Global configurations
 ******************************

-*MonaServer.ini* file allows to give some global configuration values on MonaServer start-up (see `Installation <./installation.html>`_ page).
-To access for these values from script, use *mona.configs* property (see *Mona* object description in `Server Application, API <./api.html>`_ page to get more details).
+*MonaServer.ini* file allows to give some global configuration values on MonaServer start-up (see :ref:`ref-configurations`).
+To access for these values from script, use *mona.configs* property (see :ref:`ref-mona` object description to get more details).
 This system allows to create your own global configuration values and access to them in scripts.

 .. code-block:: ini